Mexico City Food Tour

 The best way to understand Mexico is through its markets.
 These bustling and colorful places are where the country’s soul – culinary and otherwise – truly resides.
-And, in our opinion, there are no two better places through which to do this soul searching then at Mexico City’s Merced Market and inside the colorful Mercado de Jamaica.
+And, in our opinion, there are no two better places through which to do this soul searching then in the streets surrounding Mexico City’s Merced Market and inside the colorful Mercado de Jamaica.

-Mexico City’s largest market, La Merced is almost like a city unto itself, a bustling hive of vendors, shoppers and speedy porters known as “diableros.”
-Locals come here for everything from handmade chorizo and unusual tropical fruits to candies with which to fill up birthday piñatas.
+La Merced is Mexico City’s largest market, so large that it spills out into the streets of the historic neighborhood surrounding it.
+Locals come to this bustling neighborhood for everything from handmade chorizo and unusual tropical fruits to candies with which to fill up birthday piñatas.
 Not far away is the more relaxed Mercado de Jamaica (the name means “hibiscus”), one of Mexico City’s oldest markets, which is also the city’s main wholesale flower market, a riotously colorful place where vendors sell sunflowers, Calla lilies, tulips, gardenias and, around the time of the Day of the Dead celebrations, bright orange marigolds to deep red terciopelos.
-Beyond produce, candy and flowers, these markets are also two of Mexico City’s top food destinations, home to a dizzying mix of street food sellers and small specialty restaurants.
-Located in the southeast edge of what was the Aztec capital city in pre-Colonial times, these markets are still outside of Mexico City’s main tourist zone, keeping them very much a true locals place.
+Beyond produce, candy and flowers, these market districts are also two of Mexico City’s top food destinations, home to a dizzying mix of street food sellers and small specialty restaurants.
+Located in the southeast edge of what was the Aztec capital city in pre-Colonial times, these markets are still outside of Mexico City’s main tourist zone, keeping them very much a true locals’ place.

-On this walk through the markets and the neighborhoods surrounding them, we’ll meet local vendors and food makers, learning about how the markets work and the important role they play in daily Mexico City life.
-Inside the markets, we’ll visit some of the literally thousands of stalls selling an even larger variety of good (there are more than 5,000 different types of flowers coming from eight different Mexican states on offer in the Jamaica market).
-We’ll also explore the markets’ other sections, dedicated to fruits and vegetables, kitchen utensils, piñatas and party favors, learning about the different ingredients that are the building blocks of Mexico’s culture and its inimitable cuisine.
+On this walk through Mercado de Jamaica and the neighborhood surrounding Merced market, we’ll meet local vendors and food makers, learning about how these market districts work and the important role they play in Mexico City daily life.
+Inside Jamaica market, we’ll visit some of the literally hundreds of stalls selling an even larger variety of good (there are more than 5,000 different types of flowers coming from eight different Mexican states on offer in the Jamaica market).
+We’ll also explore the market’s other sections, dedicated to fruits and vegetables, kitchen utensils, piñatas and party favors, learning about the different ingredients that are the building blocks of Mexico’s culture and its inimitable cuisine.